Have you ever gone to write a Facebook post only to have your mind go blank? You need to become a better copywriter!

 Copy is the marketing text that you write to accompany your media in your Facebook ad.
 Unlike content writing, copywriting is all about convincing people to take the action that you want them to take.

 While it seems like writing social media copy should be the easiest part of the job, it definitely is not.
 You need to consider things like the audience you’re speaking to, your brand voice, what you want to accomplish, and how to create engaging text in a conversational way.

 Sure, the images matter a great deal on social media, but they aren’t able to drive performance alone.
 It’s your copy that explains why users should be interested, why they should take action, and what the point is.

 As with the editing of visuals, writing great copy is an art-form that takes time to practice and master.
 If you nail it, you’ll see an increase in engagement rates, link clicks, and ultimately, in conversions.

 So limber up those typing fingers – let’s get started!

 Write to your audience personas

 Copywriting for Facebook posts is about being personal.
-You want to write to your audience as though you’re chatting to them and they’re sitting next to you.
+You want to write to your audience as though you’re having a conversation.

 The only way to do this is to have strong, detailed, audience personas.
-This is ideally mapped out in your social media marketing strategy.
+These are semi-fictional representations of your ideal target audience.
+Ideally, this is mapped out in your social media marketing strategy.

 It’s important to make sure your audience personas aren’t that cardboard-bland variety that only identifies your target market’s demographics.